Learning a Probabilistic Model for Diffeomorphic Registration: Experiments

 Table \ref{resultTable} shows the mean results and standard deviations of all algorithms.
 In terms of DICE \update{scores}, our algorithm using three scales (Our S3) shows the best performances on this dataset while the single-scale version (Our S1) performed similarly compared to the LCC-demons \update{and the SyN algorithm.
 Hausdorff distances were significantly improved using both of our algorithms.} Detailed registration results are shown in Fig.~\ref{cardiac_metric}. \update{Interestingly, we found that the SyN algorithm showed marginally better DICE scores than the LCC-demons which has been also reported on brain data \cite{lorenzi2013lcc}.}

-Qualitative registration results of a pathological (HCM) and a healthy case (Normal) are presented in Fig.\ \ref{reg_results} and in the supplementary material\update{.
+Qualitative registration results of a pathological (HCM) and a healthy case (Normal) are presented in Fig.\ \ref{reg_results}\update{\footnote{Qualitative registration results for all five diseases are also presented in Fig. 10-12 (available in the supplementary files /multimedia tab).}.
 The warped moving image (with and wihout grid overlay) and the determinant of the Jacobian (Det.~Jac.) are shown.
 Displacements} are visualized using the color encoding as typical for the optical flow in computer vision tasks.
 Middle and coarse scale outputs of our multi-scale method are shown in Fig.~\ref{multi_scaleres}. \update{We computed the determinant of the Jacobian using \emph{SimpleITK}\footnote{\update{\url{http://www.simpleitk.org/}}} and found that for all methods no negative values were observed on our test dataset.
-Compared to the other algorithms, our} approach produced smoother and more regular deformations as \update{qualitatively shown by the determinant of the Jacobian in Fig.~\ref{reg_results} and quantitatively by the significantly smaller mean gradients of the determinant of the Jacobian (Table \ref{resultTable}).
+Compared to the other algorithms, our} approach produced smoother and more regular deformations as \update{qualitatively shown by the determinant of the Jacobian in Fig.~\ref{reg_results} and quantitatively by the significantly smaller mean gradients of the determinant of the Jacobian (Table \ref{resultTable})\update{\footnote{Visualization of the gradients of the Jacobian determinant are presented in Fig. 13 (available in the supplementary files /multimedia tab).}}.
 Despite the fact of being diffeomorphic}, the voxelmorph algorithm produced more irregular deformation fields compared to all other algorithms.
 Our single-scale approach resulted in slightly smoother deformations which is probably due to the fact that it performed less accurately in compensating large deformations.

 \update{We applied the Wilcoxon signed-rank test with $p<0.001$ to evaluate statistical significance of the differences in the results of Fig.~\ref{cardiac_metric}.
 This method is chosen as a paired test without the assumption of normal distributions.
 For all metrics, the results of our multi-scale algorithm (Our S3) showed significant differences compared to the results of all other methods (including Our S1).
 With respect to our single-scale algorithm (Our S1), only the differences in DICE scores were not statistically significant in comparison with the LCC-demons (Dem).}